Academic Planning Guide

 - Depending on AP national exam scores and a student’s choice of college, students may qualify for college credit.

-- In 2021, each exam will cost approximately $95.
+- In 2024, each exam cost approximately $90.
 This is subject to change per College Board.
+There is a small reduction in the fee for students who qualify for monetary assistance through the Beaverton School District.

-For the 2021-22 school year, students who want to participate in the national AP exams in May will be required to register and pay for AP exams in the fall.
-This is a change in practice for AP Exams.
+For the 2024-25 school year, students who want to participate in the national AP exams in May will be required to register and pay for AP exams in the fall.
 Students who register late for exams will be assessed at minimum $50 fine per test.

 College/University Dual Credit Options

-In addition to the Advanced Placement Program, students at BASE may earn college credit through Oregon Institute of Technology, PCC or Missouri S&T.
+In addition to the Advanced Placement Program, students at BASE may earn college credit through Oregon Tech, Western Oregon University or PCC in identified dual-credit courses.

 Current dual credit courses include:

 Note: While colleges within the Oregon Public University System generally accept dual-credit and AP course credits based on examination scores, out of state and private institutions may not.
+Sometimes colleges only accept the credit as elective credit.
 It is your responsibility to contact your post-high school colleges and university options to inquire about the acceptance of AP and dual-credit courses towards college credits.
 Your high school counselor can also help you with this process.

 Please refer to the C3 site to help you understand the pros and cons of taking dual-credit courses or earning college credits in high school linked here: http://c3oregon.org/accelerated-learning.
 This site “is designed to help act as a roadmap for students considering earning dual-credit [college credit] while in high school, and wishing to utilize these college credits they earn after they graduate from high school.”
 (PCC C3 Dual Credit Program)